Rupak Ginn

 Rupak Ginn (born January 24, 1983) is an American actor of Indian descent.
-He is perhaps best known for his roles as actor Rahim in the third Cheetah Girls film One World and as Raj Bandyopadhyay in Royal Pains.
+He is perhaps best known for his roles as actor Rahim Khan in the third Cheetah Girls film One World and as Raj Bandyopadhyay in Royal Pains.
 Ginn is currently the host of the 2023 PBS series Spice Road, directed by Sami Khan.

 Early life and education

 Ginn was born in San Francisco and raised in New York City by Indian immigrant parents, where he attended The Collegiate High School.
 He graduated from Harvard University in 2005 with a bachelor's degree in English literature, followed by an MBA from Columbia University.

 Personal life

 Ginn is married to author and former Miss Virginia Nancy Redd.
 They have two children, a son named August and a daughter also named Nancy.